 - Some medicines can affect how mesalamine works.
 Tell your doctor if you are using azathioprine, mercaptopurine, mesalamine by mouth, or NSAIDs (including aspirin, diclofenac, ibuprofen, naproxen).

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, or a history of heart disease (including myocarditis or pericarditis).
-Tell your doctor if you have had an allergic reaction to sulfasalazine.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, or skin problems (including atopic dermatitis, atopic eczema).
+Tell your doctor if you had an allergic reaction to sulfasalazine.